 They can, but when each policy depends on a mix of demographic and personal data, there’s no way to be sure without comparing the quotes of many companies, both those targeted to seniors and not.

 Understanding the way the auto insurance industry works in Ontario helps.
 The Financial Services Commission of Ontario does review and approve every insurer’s rates and business practices, but each company retains much control over how it does business.

-While an insurer might target the 55 year old driver with marketing, there’s no requirement for them to guarantee lowest rates for that niche.
+While an insurer might target the 55-year-old driver with marketing, there’s no requirement for them to guarantee the lowest rates for that niche.
 The company might set an aggressive rate for the “model driver,” and then weigh factors in such a way that few motorists could meet the conditions of that model.

 Loyalty Discounts and Accident Forgiveness

 Some insurance products seem to take advantage of the tendency of many drivers to simply roll over coverage year after year.
 Loyalty discounts, for example, feel earned to a driver who doesn’t examine market options.
 The general thinking is that having a loyalty discount that they’d lose switching insurers means they have the better price now.
 That’s not always the case.

 Accident forgiveness is an insurance endorsement into which drivers pay so that, if an at-fault accident happens in the future, their insurance premium won’t rise because of it.
 The irony is that they have to pay more for insurance now to prevent paying more later — maybe.
 Many motorists feel this protection is worth the added expense, while others perceive it as a needless expense.